bklogic/ServiceBuilder/resources/README.md

 - configure the data source for the application
 - create data access module(s)
-- create and test data access service
+- create and test data access service(s), and
 - push the application into a GIT repository for runtime deployment

+You may find how to do the first three steps in the Tutorial.
+For the last step, we assume that you are familiar with the process to init a local GIT repository within the application folder and to push the application into your remote GIT repository.

 ## DEV Deployment

-- The application is automatically deployed to your workspace as the application and modules are created and the services are test succeessful.
-However, you can always sync your workspace with your Service Builder using the application sync button.
+The application is automatically deployed to your workspace as the application and modules are created and the services are tested succeessful.
+However, you can always deploy an application, module or service manually to the workspace using the context menu, as needed.

 ## Runtime Deployment

-- Instrauction is here.

-No dependency
+You will need

+- Register your AWS account as a runtime enviroment
+- Create a runtime instance in your VPC, and then
+- Deploy your application to the runtime instance from your GIT repository

+all from the Service Console.

 ## Help

 - for questions on how to specify data access services, you may post them to stackoverflow
 - for bugs, features or requests, you may post them to our GITHUB repository.